Pennsylvania Route 263: Montgomery County

 PA 263 starts as North York Road at its southern terminus at PA 611 (Easton Road) in the unincorporated community of Willow Grove in Upper Moreland Township, Montgomery County.
 At the southern terminus, the route is split into a one-way pair, with the route carrying one lane northbound and two lanes southbound.
 The northbound lanes split north from northbound PA 611 while the southbound lanes head west and meet PA 611 at the Center Avenue intersection.
 There is no access from southbound PA 611 to PA 263.
 At the end of the one-way pair, the route becomes a three-lane road with one northbound lane and two southbound lanes and briefly gains a center left-turn lane past the Summit Avenue intersection.
 PA 263 continues north as a four-lane undivided road, passing through commercial areas with a few homes.
-The road has a junction with Fitzwatertown Road/Terwood Road before it passes under Norfolk Southern's Morrisville Line and becomes a divided highway called South York Road as it crosses under the Pennsylvania Turnpike (Interstate 276).
+The road has a junction with Fitzwatertown Road/Terwood Road before it passes under Norfolk Southern's Morrisville Line and turns into a divided highway called South York Road as it crosses under the Pennsylvania Turnpike (Interstate 276).
 Upon intersecting Mill Road/Warminster Road, PA 263 becomes undivided again as it heads into more residential surroundings.

 The route briefly forms the border between the borough of Hatboro to the east and Upper Moreland Township to the west before fully entering Hatboro past the Newington Drive intersection.
 Here, PA 263 heads north prior to turning northeast and intersecting Horsham Road.
 At this point, the route crosses the Pennypack Creek and heads into downtown Hatboro as a three-lane road with a center left-turn lane.
 The route turns north at Byberry Road and becomes North York Road at the Moreland Avenue intersection before it comes to a junction with the western terminus of PA 332 (East Montgomery Avenue).
 After intersecting Summit Avenue, PA 263 leaves the downtown area and continues north, passing residential areas with a few businesses.
 Further north, the route widens into a four-lane undivided road.